omsmith/pouchdb/docs/_posts/2014-05-01-secondary-indexes-have-landed-in-pouchdb.md

 All of the above is also true in document stores like CouchDB and MongoDB, but conceptually it's a little different.
 By default, documents are assumed to be schemaless blobs with one primary key (called `_id` in both Mongo and Couch), and any other keys need to be specified separately.
 The concepts are largely the same; it's mostly just the vocabulary that's different.

 In CouchDB, queries are called _map/reduce functions_.
-This is because, as in many NoSQL databases, CouchDB is designed to scale well across multiple nodes, and to perform efficient query operations in parallel.
-Basically, the idea is that you divide your index into a _map_ function and a _reduce_ function, each of which may be executed in parallel in a multi-node cluster.
+This is because, like most NoSQL databases, CouchDB is designed to scale well across multiple nodes, and to perform efficient query operations in parallel.
+Basically, the idea is that you divide your query into a _map_ function and a _reduce_ function, each of which may be executed in parallel in a multi-node cluster.

 #### Map functions